Table of Contents

 2) Consider Hosting Your Own Autism-Friendly Halloween.

-Parents of neurodivergent children more profoundly affected by their autism or those sensitive to new experiences, not uncommon among the neurodivergent population, may consider hosting a small autism-friendly Halloween gathering at home instead of going out to mitigate potential worry.
 This way, caregivers control the noise and lighting levels while utilizing the benefits of being in the child’s familiar haven.
-Additionally, you can ensure everyone you invite understands your child’s circumstances and can be considerate of their needs or possible challenges.
+Additionally, you can ensure everyone you invite understands your child’s circumstances and will be considerate of their needs and/or possible challenges.

-Another helpful idea is to decorate your house with calming visuals such as pumpkins, soft lighting that doesn’t flicker, and cozy blankets.
-If you plan elaborate décor over the holiday, consider introducing Halloween decorations into the environment gradually as you lead up to the day.
+If you plan to use elaborate décor over the holiday, consider introducing Halloween decorations into the environment gradually.
 Parents should clearly explain the decoration’s tradition, meaning, and intent if it can lead to misunderstandings or distress.

 3) Promote a Relaxing Environment during Halloween Activities

-For families with children on the autism spectrum, Halloween can sometimes be incredibly challenging because of the nature of the holiday.
+For families with children on the autism spectrum, Halloween can sometimes be incredibly challenging because of the complex nature of the holiday.
 Between the loud noises, flashing lights, and enormous crowds, it can be difficult for a child or teenager with sensory sensitivities and autism to manage the sensory experiences surrounding them.
-By promoting a safe and fun environment, people with autism can join their peers in enjoying the special day without feeling out of place or overly anxious.
-There are a few ways to make Halloween more relaxing.

-For instance, caregivers can select a quiet or less crowded neighborhood to trick-or-treat in.
-If parents feel comfortable, they can request their neighbors use dim lights so the bright or blinking lighting won’t cause potential sensory overload.
-Additionally, it can be fun to explore sensory-friendly events like haunted houses or Halloween-themed walks in the Arlington and Washington D.C. area.
+For example, caregivers can select a quiet or less crowded neighborhood to trick-or-treat in.
+If parents feel comfortable, they can request their neighbors to use dim lights so the bright or blinking lighting won’t cause potential sensory overload.

 If attending or hosting a Halloween event, ensure a quiet space to relax from the festivities.
 Plan by storing weighted blankets, headsets, soft music, or sensory gadgets in the designated sensory-safe area.
-If celebrating outside of your home, alert the host or facility of your child’s diagnosis so they can accommodate their needs ahead of the visit.

 4) Encourage Your Child to Engage in Autism-Friendly Halloween Activities

-For individuals with autism, many activities associated with the day can feel chaotic or overly stimulating.
-However, many alternatives to conventional activities make for a far more Autism-friendly Halloween.
-These activities can provide a fun and sensory-friendly experience that’s inclusive to everyone but still on theme.
+For children with autism, many activities associated with the day can feel chaotic or overly stimulating.
+However, many alternatives to conventional activities can make for a far more autism-friendly Halloween day.

 - Pumpkin carving is an excellent way to get creative and explore different textures and smells.